 Bactrim and Alcohol

-Over the course of your life, you may be prescribed various antibiotics to fight different infections.
+Over the course of your life, you may be prescribed various prescription drugs like antibiotics to fight different infections.
 Because of the common antibiotic use, you may not initially think about the possibility of a drug interaction or the effects of mixing your antibiotic with alcohol.
 However, many medications have a special warning label advising against mixing these substances.
 Now that you have been prescribed Bactrim, you understandably need to learn more about what taking Bactrim with alcohol may do.

 Table of Contents